a-skera/CrackerTeen/README.md

-CrackerTeen is a pentest tool that check the strength of the user accounts passwords, It inherits its functionality or idea from Hydra but CrackerTeen works on GUIs not just by sending packets to apply the job,  We can apply it with Browser or any normal GUI.
+CrackerTeen is a pentest tool that check the strength of the user accounts passwords, It inherits its functionality or idea from Hydra but CrackerTeen works on GUIs not just by sending packets to perform the job,  We can apply it on Browser or any normal GUI.

 Future work:
 I will increase its functions and ability to work with packets and craft packets to apply